Persistence of Gaussian stationary processes: a spectral perspective: Upper bounds

-Here we prove Corollary \ref{cor: small} from Theorem \ref{thm: balance up}.
+Here we prove Proposition \ref{cor: small} from Theorem \ref{thm: balance up}.
 Let $w(\lm)$ be the density of the absolutely continuous component of the spectral measure.
 Condition \eqref{eq: AC cond} becomes $w \ge \nu \ind_E$ for some $E$ of positive measure and $\nu>0$.
-The proof will follow that of Corollary \ref{cor: up inf}, however this time choose $E=[1,x_N]$ and a suitable ${\nu_N}$ which both depend on $N$.
-We set $k=k(N)$ as in \eqref{eq: k} and $\ell=\ell(N)$ as in \eqref{eq: ell inf}.
+The proof will follow that of Proposition \ref{cor: up inf}, however this time choose $E=[1,x_N]$ and a suitable ${\nu_N}$, both of which depend on $N$.
 We note that, by Remark \ref{rmk: N0}, {our} estimates are valid for {all} $N>1$ (provided that $x_N$ is big enough).
+We shall choose $k=k(N)$ that satisfies \eqref{eq: k} and $\ell=\ell(N)$ as in \eqref{eq: ell inf}.
 It remains to optimize the choice of $x_N$.